dfinity/portal/docs/developer-docs/integrations/multi-chain/user-faq.md

 ### What are the steps involved in setting up a multi-chain wallet on the Internet Computer?

-The NNS frontend dapp serves as a multi-chain wallet so one can hold many types of tokens such as ICP, ckBTC, ckETH, etc.
+The [NNS frontend dapp](https://nns.ic0.app/) serves as a multi-chain wallet enabling users to hold many types of tokens such as ICP, ckBTC, ckETH, etc.

 ### How does ICP handle the conversion of tokens between different chains, such as converting ICP to ckBTC?

-The Internet Computer (ICP) provides a mechanism to swap between tokens, such as ICP, an ICRC-1 token, or a chain-key token such as ckBTC or ckETH.
+The Internet Computer (ICP) has a rich ecosystem of DeFi apps and services such as AMM's and Decentralized exchanges which enable swapping between tokens, such as ICP, an ICRC-1 token, or a chain-key token such as ckBTC or ckETH.
 Tools like [ICPSwap](https://app.icpswap.com/swap), [Sonic](https://www.sonic.ooo/), and [ICLight](https://iclight.io/) can be used for this purpose.
 On ICPSwap, for instance, you can connect to the dapp with several different wallet types, such as Internet Identity, NFID, Bitfinity and more.
 Then, you can select the type of token you'd like to swap for another, such as ICP, and enter the value you'd like to swap.
 Finally, select the token you'd like to receive in return for your ICP.

-Chain-key tokens are a more secure alternative to traditional wrapping of tokens.
-A chain-key token, like Chain-Key Bitcoin (ckBTC), is a token on ICP with a 1:1 backing with real bitcoin held 100% on chain on ICP by a smart contract.

-To convert ckBTC to and from BTC, end users interact with a different smart contract, namely the ckBTC minter.
-The conversion from BTC to ckBTC operates as follows:
-1. An end user first transfers some BTC to a user-specific Bitcoin deposit address.
-2. The end user notifies the ckBTC minter smart contract of the new deposited UTXO, by asking the minter to update the user’s balance.
-3. The minter smart contract then uses the Internet Computer’s Bitcoin integration to retrieve all the UTXOs owned by the minter-controlled, but user-specific deposit address.
-4. Finally, the minter instructs the ledger to mint new ckBTC for all new UTXOs at a 1:1 ratio.

 In the future, when the Internet Computer blockchain integrates with additional blockchains, more chain-key tokens will become available on ICP.